smtp2go-oss/smtp2go-laravel/README.md

 # Symfony Laravel SMTP2GO Mailer

-## This package is currently in BETA and is not recommended for use in production.
-Currently we are only testing in Laravel applications.

-This is a Laravel Service Provider for sending mail from a Laravel Application via SMTP2GO.
+This is a Laravel Service Provider for sending mail from a Laravel application via SMTP2GO.
 It should also work in Symfony applications due to Laravel's underlying dependency on Symfony mailer.

 ## Requirements